 Who I Am

-My research spans natural language processing, cybersecurity (specifically usable privacy and security), and artificial intelligence.
+My research spans natural language processing, usable privacy, and artificial intelligence.
 Read about my interests here.

 I received my undergraduate education at Virginia Tech, where in 2005 I graduated with a B.S. in Computer Science, a B.S. in Mathematics, and a B.A. in Philosophy.